hackclub/jams/jams/singles/building-social-media-apps/en-US.md

 <Dropdown title="Leader notes">

 This jam is more suited toward a collaborative environment, so try to divide jammers into teams.
-One group could focus on designing the app, another could focus on the front-end, and another could focus on the back-end.
+One group could focus on designing the app, another could focus on the front end, and another could focus on the back end.

 </Dropdown>